On the Boundedness of Globally $F$-split varieties: Conic Bundles

 In positive characteristic the discriminant divisor is not always well defined for a general fibration, it may be that $d_{P} \neq 1$ for infinitely many $P$.
 This can be caused by either a failure of generic smoothness or inseparability of the horizontal components of $\Delta$ over the base.

 Suppose, however, that $(X,\Delta) \to Z$ is a tame conic bundle.
-We may take a log resolution $X' \to X$ as this does not change $d_{P}$ and is still a tame conic bundle by the Lemma \ref{tame base change}.
-Thus we may suppose that $\Delta$ is an SNC divisor and hence near $P$, $\Delta+f^{*}P$ is also SNC for all but finitely many $P$, by generic smoothness of the fibres and as the horizontal components are tamely ramified over $Z$.
-Hence in fact $B_{Z}$ is well defined in this case.
+We may take a log resolution $X' \to X$ as this does not change $d_{P}$ and is still a tame conic bundle by \autoref{tame base change}.
+Thus we may suppose that $\Delta$ is an SNC divisor and hence near $P$, $\Delta+f^{*}P$ is also SNC for all but finitely many $P$, by generic smoothness of the fibres and as the horizontal components are divisorially tamely ramified over $Z$.
+Hence in fact $D_{Z}$ is well defined in this case.

-\begin{lemma} Let $f:(X,\Delta) \to Z$ be a tame conic bundle, and $X' \to X$ either a birational morphism from a normal variety or the base change by a generically finite morphism from a normal variety $g:Z' \to Z$ then there is $\Delta'$ with $(X',\Delta')$ a tame conic bundle over $Z$ or $Z'$ as appropriate. \end{lemma}
+\begin{lemma} Let $f\colon (X,\Delta) \to Z$ be a tame conic bundle, and $X' \to X$ either a birational morphism from a normal variety or the base change by a divisorially tamely ramified morphism from a normal variety $g\colon Z' \to Z$.
+Then there is $\Delta'$ with $(X',\Delta')$ a tame conic bundle over $Z$ or $Z'$ as appropriate.
+Moreover in this case $X' \to X$ is also divisorially tamely ramified. \end{lemma}